What are the best Spanish courses online? Speak, listen, read & write.

-It all started on Sesame Street, the day Maria and Luis taught Big Bird how to say “hola”.
-Beyond the 5th grade, I studied French but still absorbed Spanish all around me in New York.
-Sesame Street laid my Spanish language foundation with more opportunities to learn season after season.
-The rest came via Puerto Rican schoolmates, and Telemundo.
+It all started on Sesame Street, the day Maria and Luis taught Big Bird to say “hola.”
+Although I studied French in school, I absorbed Spanish all around me growing up in New York.
+Those early episodes laid my Spanish language foundation, with season after season bringing more words and phrases.
+The rest came from Puerto Rican friends and Telemundo.

 ¿Hablas español? – There are around 600 million Spanish speakers on the planet.
-That’s 7.6% of the human population, the lion’s share of who speak it as their mother tongue.
+That’s 8% of the human population, the lion’s share of those who speak it as their mother tongue.
 Instituto Cervantes found that “Spanish is the third-most-used language on the internet.”

 ---|---|---|---|